SciTools/iris/docs/src/userguide/glossary.rst

         | **More information:** `CartoPy Site <https://scitools.org.uk/cartopy/docs/latest/>`_
         |

+   CF Conventions
+        Rules for storing meteorological Climate and Forecast data in :term:`NetCDF Format` files, defining a standard metadata format to describe what the data is.
+        This also forms the data model which iris is based on.

+        | **Related:** :term:`NetCDF Format`
+        | **More information:** `CF Conventions <http://cfconventions.org/>`_
+        |

    Coordinates
         A container for data points, comes in three main flavours.

         - Dimensional Coordinates -
-            A coordinate that represents a singular data dimension.
+            A coordinate that describes a single data dimension of a cube.
-            These are organised in ascending order of dimension.
-Can only contain numerical data.
+            They can only contain numerical values, in a sorted order (ascending or descending).
         - Auxiliary Coordinates -
             A coordinate that can map to multiple data dimensions.
 Can contain any type of data.